GEM Geometry File

 A SIMION geometry file (GEM) defines electrode geometries using constructive solid geometry (CSG) primitives.
 CSG operations define shapes using unions and intersections of other basic shapes (e.g. a rectangular slab with a cylinder hole cut through it), a bit similar in concept to machining.
 GEM files are text files and have the file name extension of “.GEM”.
 SIMION can convert a GEM file to a PA file.

-The GEM file appendix in the printed manual is perhaps the first place to start.
+The GEM Syntax Reference (from the manual) is perhaps the first place to start.
 See also SIMION Example: geometry for examples. “courses\advanced” also has some notes on GEM files.
 Additional tips are given on this page.

 Learning